Best Gfo Media For Reef Tank Phosphate Removal

 3. Set up in a high-flow region of the sump or tank to ensure maximum flow of water through the GFO

-4. Monitor phosphate levels on a regular basis and change the GFO media whenever the levels of phosphate begin to increase (typically each 4-8 weeks)
+4. Monitor phosphate levels regularly and change the GFO media whenever the levels of phosphate begin to increase (typically every 4-8 weeks)

 For Use In A Upflow Media Reactor: Recommended